 Remortgaging your house can seem like quite a complex action, and there is very little online information to help you do this successfully.

 However, if your house value has increased significantly, it might be worth considering.
-Even if you have a long time left on your mortgage term, and it will incur some arrangement fees to remortgage, it could still leave you with extra money left over.
+Even if you have a long time left on your mortgage term, and it will incur some arrangement fees to remortgageRefinancing an existing mortgage with a new mortgage., it could still leave you with extra money left over.

 Equity is a pretty simple concept to understand once you get your head around it.
 Equity is the share of the value of a property that you own instead of the share of the value of a property as part of a mortgage.

 So, for example, if your home is worth £300,000, and your mortgage is worth £150,000, then your equity is £150,000.

 There are several ways that you can utilize your equity to benefit your financial situation, which we will cover in this article.

 One of the easiest ways to access your equity is by selling your property.
 There may be an early exit fee involved, depending on the period of time, but this is the quickest way to access your equity.